Zhanpar789/Automation-Test-SwaggerLabs-Cypress/README.md

-Practice Automation Testing with Cypress on SauceDemo Website
+Practice Automation Testing with Cypress on SauceDemo Website Test Update